Everything you need to promote events, or to learn more about them.

 Recording and sharing videos is fine, and the more photos the better!
 If you want a great video edit, have the video peeps compare notes with me.
 Also good if the photographer says “hello” as I can give them tips on how to get great photos.

-If there is an online audience, let me know, as there are things we can do to optimize the remote experience.
+If there is an online audience, let me know, so we can optimize for remote experience.

 I generally do ten minutes of Q & A at the end of my talks and if the room needs microphones, it’s good to have “runners'“ with microphones or a “Throw Mic.”

-Ping me if I can be helpful in any way.
+Ping me if I can be helpful in any way via email@example.com.